Aztarok/10PythonProjects/README.md

 Project 9:
 First time trying to play with Morse Code.
 I had to research more about it and how to convert punctuation to morse code.
 Then I had to reverse the dictionary and convert morse code back to text.

+Project 10:
+Made a simple chatbot!
+Was fun to see how it works at a base level, for now I made a way to stop the chat.
+Plus I made it return a default message when the similarity was below 50%.
+I just have to add more messages but I can do that later this is just the start.